 Fantastic frescoes decorate large portions of Lion’s Rock, which offers picturesque examples into the culture and ways of life.

 There is also the Mirror Wall, which is said to be a wall that was polished in order for the King to see his reflection as he walked alongside it.
-While Lion’s Rock served as the center of this ancient
+While Lion’s Rock served as the centre of this ancient

 capital, other features of architectural and artistic brilliance encapsulate the area.
 Architects built an elegant citadel, which is close to three kilometres in length, one kilometre in width and is said to be one of the best examples of ancient urban planning known to this day.